KDE/documentation-develop-kde-org/HIG/source/patterns/command/ondemand.rst

          :alt:  240px
          :scale: 80 %

-When to use
+When to Use
 -----------

 Use on-demand controls for actions which directly relate to an element in a list or a grid, so they can be executed without selecting the element first (for example deleting or replying to an email right from the list).

-How to use
+How to Use
 ----------

--  Do not use on-demand controls as the only means to execute an action, they are only shortcuts.
+-  Don't use on-demand controls as the only means to execute an action;
+   they are only shortcuts.
--  Do not use more than five (ideally not more than three) actions in on-demand controls.
+-  Don't use more than five (ideally not more than three) actions in on-demand controls.
 If you need more actions, choose a different :doc:`command pattern <index>`.
 -  Only use on-demand controls, if the actions are the same for each item.